 Upon acceptance into the PhD program, each student is assigned to an epidemiology faculty advisor who serves as the student's academic advisor.
 Sometimes faculty advisors are also referred to as faculty mentors because advisors often fill both roles.
 For purposes of this document, the term "advisor" will be used throughout.
 Faculty advisors provide academic advice, guidance on the sequencing of coursework and milestones, the development of professionalism, and may potentially contribute to dissertation planning.
 This information can have a profoundly positive effect on the student's progress through the doctoral program.
 Accordingly, all epidemiology doctoral students are expected to take an active role in establishing and maintaining the advising relationship.
 It is the student's responsibility to initiate and maintain regular contact with the assigned advisor.
-Students should arrange to meet with their advisor on a regular basis throughout the program, as well as in the fall and spring to complete and review elements of the Independent Development Plan (IDP) described below.
+Students should arrange to meet with their advisor regularly throughout the program.